Functions Development Guidelines

 Functions modules and API

-For more information about the available Functions modules or the public REST API (for Functions v2) you can work with directly, check out the Functions Modules or REST API documentation.
+For more information about Functions modules or the public REST API (for Functions v2), see the Functions Modules and REST API docs.

 Introduction

-- PubNub provides integrations with popular services through the Integration Catalog.
+- PubNub provides integrations through the Integration Catalog.

-- Functions are implemented as a JavaScript module with a default export Function.
-Go to guidelines to find out how to write code for each event type.
+- Functions are JavaScript modules with a default export Function.
+See guidelines for each event type.

-- PubNub provides modules to assist in your Functions development.
+- PubNub provides modules to help you develop Functions.

-- You can chain up to 5 Functions to execute consecutively.
-Refer to Chaining Functions.
+- You can chain up to 3 Functions to run in sequence.
+See Chaining Functions.

 Development guidelines